ADEYEMIBolaji/Degrading_function/README.md

 - `categorical_replace_prob`: float (default: 0.1) - The probability of replacing values in categorical columns.
 - `numerical_replace_prob`: float (default: 0.1) - The probability of replacing values in numerical columns.
 - `string_replace_prob`: float (default: 0.1) - The probability of replacing values in string columns.
+- `date_replace_prob`: float (default: 0.1) - The probability of replacing values in date columns to future date or later dates.
+- `exclude_columns`: column not included in degrading.

 ### Example Usage